nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ### BR-004 — CRM Validation

 - Imported records can be compared with the source data.
+- Account–Contact relationships can be validated.
 - Differences can be identified and investigated.

 ### BR-005 — Reporting

 - Customer information can be displayed in reports.
-- Customer volume and account distribution can be reviewed.
+- Customer volume and Account distribution can be reviewed.
-- Data-quality issues can be identified where applicable.
+- Records requiring attention can be identified where applicable.

 ### BR-006 — Testing